 Resilio Connect is priced aggressively to accommodate a range of deployment options for Peer Software customers.
 The solution is agent-based and can be licensed based on the number of agents and type of agents.
 Volume-based discounts available.

 Imagine deploying a global file services solution across your Enterprise and only being able to support Windows.
 What about the diversity of Apple Mac, Android, Linux, and NAS devices that may also need to share or move data?
 Use cases like remote work, multi-site collaboration and sync, and interfacing with cloud storage demand a flexible cross-platform solution supporting diverse operating systems, natively.
 Resilio wins here, big time.

 Large Files and High Capacity File Systems (Resilio Wins)

 Resilio Connect has no limitations on file size–and is optimized to work with large file systems containing (in some cases) millions of files.
 Resilio Connect continuously optimizes for larger capacity file systems with extreme numbers of files of any size and type.
 Some Resilio customers are transferring and/or synchronizing millions of files, daily.

-Multi-directional Server-to-Server Sync (Resilio Wins)
+Multi-directional Replication and Sync (Resilio Wins)

 Virtual Desktop Infrastructure (VDI) Profile Sync (Resilio Wins)